-The football players protesting today are not marginalized poor people living out their lives on the fringes of society.
+The athletes protesting today are not marginalized poor people living out their lives on the fringes of society.
 They are some of the wealthiest and most advantaged people in all the world.
 If they wished to do something meaningful to solve the plethora of problems troubling the black community they certainly have the power, influence and financial resources to do almost anything they wanted to do.

 But, I digress.